IgorAraujoFernandes/IgorAraujoFernandes/README.md

 ##  About Me

 Currently working as a **Datacenter Technician at Microsoft**
 - Aspiring **Software Engineer** focused on **Game Development**
-- Passionate about building games and software of all kinds, specially using .NET
+- Passionate about building games and software of all kinds, specially using C# and .NET

 ## Languages